tylermumford/localstatus/docs/all.md

 check = "http.ok"

 Passes if the URL responds with 200 OK.
+Uses the GET method.

-url: A string containing the URL to send an HTTP/HTTPS request to.
+  - url: A string containing the URL to send an HTTP/HTTPS request to.

 ----------